Business travel

 • A TB screening by the LMS

-After receiving the results of these examinations, the Immigration Medical Department of the National Health Directorate will issue a medical certificate, which will be sent to the Immigration Directorate of the Ministry of Foreign Affairs to allow the residence permit application to be processed.
+After receiving the results of these examinations, the National Health Directorate will issue a medical certificate, which will be sent to the Ministry of Home Affairs to allow the residence permit application to be processed.

 Residence permit application (non-EU nationals)

-Non-EU nationals must submit an application for a residence permit to the Ministry of Foreign Affairs within 90 days of their entry into Luxembourg.
+Non-EU nationals staying for over three months in Luxembourg must submit an application for a residence permit to the Ministry of Home Affairs within 90 days of their entry into Luxembourg.

 The residence permit takes the form of a chip card containing the individual's biometric data.